vivianaramos6/Diner-Dash/README.md

 Please fill out the information below for each member of the team:

 # features added Phase 1:
-- two arcade machines (drawn by Viviana)
+- arcade machines (drawn by Viviana)
 - potted plant
-- two tables with chairs (drawn by Viviana)
+- tables with chairs (drawn by Viviana)
-- burger background
+- burger background in menustate
+- redesigned floor

 ### Viviana Ramos : viviana.ramos6@upr.edu